 These days, DNA is even being used to solve rapes and homicides that occurred before DNA technology evolved to what it is today.
 In other words, DNA collected today is being used to solve cold cases, specifically those where blood or semen was left behind at the crime scene or on the victim’s body.

 For example, suppose “John” is arrested for sexual assault.
 The state takes a sample of his DNA, and it’s entered into CODIS.
 A year later, a detective re-opens a cold homicide case.
 He runs the sample of the unidentified suspect’s DNA in CODIS and there’s a hit; the DNA happens to be John’s.
 From there, the state will move swiftly to arrest John and put him on trial for murder.

 DNA Samples for Certain Arrestees

-“Can the state go back and ask for DNA from someone who was convicted of a felony in the past?”
 Yes, this is possible.
-Suppose someone was convicted of a felony in the past and they insist they are innocent.
+Suppose someone was convicted of a felony in the past, and they insist they are innocent.
 In this case, the defendant themselves can ask for post-conviction DNA testing.
 However, the defendant’s application must show the court that there is a reasonable possibility that they could be innocent.